Out of the past

 ‘Yes, Ms Sobel?’

-‘All right, he was clearly framed for the hit on Miles, he knows he didn’t do it and he’s now gunning for Ms Sobel, so to speak.
-He’s drawn the conclusion that seeing as Ms Sobel flew down with him, she was where he wasn’t.
+Leyton Young continued.
+‘All right, he was clearly framed for the hit on Miles, he knows he himself didn’t do it because he was doing a different one and he’s now gunning for Ms Sobel, so to speak.
+He’s drawn the conclusion that seeing as Ms Sobel flew down with him, she must have been where he wasn’t.
 He’s put two and two together and it comes out Mandy Sobel.
 Stop, Ms Sobel, let me finish.
 It would never stand up because it’s hearsay.

 ‘Prove it,’ said Jenny A.